AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-setting-up-your.md

 Setting up a new campaign includes the following (generic) steps:

 1. [Create a brand](#creating-a-new-brand) to hold your campaigns.
-1. If required you can [define the properties for your new brand](#defining-the-properties-for-your-new-brand).
+1. If necessary you can [define the properties for your new brand](#defining-the-properties-for-your-new-brand).
 1. [Create a campaign](#creating-a-new-campaign) to hold experiences; for example, teaser pages or a newsletter.
-1. If required you can [define the properties for your new campaign](#defining-the-properties-for-your-new-campaign).
+1. If necessary you can [define the properties for your new campaign](#defining-the-properties-for-your-new-campaign).

 Then, depending on the type of experiences you create, you must [create an experience](#creating-a-new-experience).
 The details of the experience, and the actions that follow its creation, are dependent on the type of experience you want to create: